 How long does it last?
 The duration of this dialysis treatment usually last about 4 to 6 hours.
 However the time needed for your dialysis will depend on several factors which include:

 This treatment is carried out at least three times a week.
 The frequency of your treatment is determined by the diagnoses of your doctor.
 He will say how much dialysis treatment you will need.
 According to medical studies, the right amount of dialysis treatment will improve your overall health and it will keep you out of the hospital.

 The right amount of treatment will also enable you to live a longer more healthier life.
 Regular monitoring of your treatment...followed by monthly lab test, enable your dialysis care team to say if you are receiving the correct amount of dialysis treatment.
 When you begin this type of dialysis, the needles used may provide some discomfort at first.

 This is usually when they are being placed in your fistula or graft.
-Over time you may get use to this process.
-Still as part of your dialysis treatment, your health care team will make sure that you are as comfortable as possible.
+Over time you may become accustomed to this process.
+Still, as part of your dialysis treatment, your health care team will make sure that you are as comfortable as possible.
 Symptoms such as cramps, headaches, nausea, or dizziness are uncommon.